JaimePolidura/EventBusJava/README.md

 Each event listener will be represented by a method.
 To make this possible, the methods needs:

 * Be annotated with @EventListener
-* Have only one param, the Event class
+* Have only one param, the Event object

 !Important!
 The class that has the method needs to have at least one public empty constructor.
-The method name doesnt matter.
+The method name doesn't matter.

 ```java
 @EventListener